andriylak/searchtrees/Readme.md

 `target_key`: The key of the node for which the meta value will be calculated.

-`func`: A function that explains how to calculate the meta value for each node.
+`func`: A function that defines how to calculate the meta value for each node.
+It defaults to `DEFAULT_METAVALUE_FUNCTION`, which computes the sum of the subtree values along with the `target_node` value.

 **Implementation**: Traverse the tree in `postorder()` traversal, and gradually find the value of all nodes below the `target_key`.